cloudfoundry-incubator/kubo-deployment/docs/troubleshooting.md

 ### Solution

-Make sure that port specified as `external-kubo-port` is not already in use by another kubo cluster.
+Make sure that port specified as `kubernetes-master-port` is not already in use by another kubo cluster.
 The value in `director.yml` can be overridden using [var-files](./docs/guides/customized-installation.md#generate-manifest-and-deploy) for different clusters.

 ## Other connectivity issues